Maxine Peake hails local theatres as ‘lifeblood’ of communities

 “Art should not be for the elite, it should be for everybody.”

-Peake, who is known for shows including Dinnerladies, Silk and Shameless, later led a chant of “hands off Oldham”.
+Peake, who is known for TV programmes including Dinnerladies, Silk and Shameless, later led a chant of “hands off Oldham”.

-Other speakers at Tuesday’s event, which was held at the venue, included playwright Ian Kershaw, and actors Paul Hilton and Zoe Iqbal as well

-The Arts Council has been empty chaired at a public meeting to save the historic Oldham Coliseum theatre.

-The theatre, which dates back to 1885, is supported through Arts Council funding but has recently had its budget slashed, and now faces closure at the end of March.

-Speakers at the event, which was held at the venue on Tuesday, included actress Maxine Peake, playwright Ian Kershaw, Paul Hilton and Zoe Iqbal, as well as Paul Liversey, north west regional official for Equity – who organised the event.
+Other speakers included playwright Ian Kershaw, Tony Award-nominated actor Paul Hilton, Ackley Bridge actress Zoe Iqbal and Paul Liversey, north-west regional official for Equity – which organised the event.

 “While Oldham Council’s recommitment to building a new theatre is positive news, it still does not address the immediate problems that come with the Coliseum’s closure on April 1,” Mr Liversey said in a statement.